timescale/docs/mst/about-mst.md

 In Pro plans when a PostgreSQL standby fails, the master node keeps running normally and provides normal service level to the client applications.
-When the new replacement Standby node is ready and synchronized with the master, it starts replicating the master in real time as the situation reverts to normal.
+When the new replacement standby node is ready and synchronized with the master, it starts replicating the master in real time as the situation reverts to normal.

 When the PostgreSQL master fails, the combined information from the MST